Frequently Asked Questions

 Why do you not offer online tuition for children in KS1 (Years 1 and 2)?

 An hour lesson online can be quite demanding on the concentration of children 6 years and under.
-Little and often on a daily basis is probably more effective at this age or alternatively, face-to-face tuition.
+Based on our experiences, little and often on a daily basis is most likely to be more effective at this age or alternatively, face-to-face tuition.